husnain140/porfolio/README.md

 # porfolio
+My name is Husnain.
-This is my first git Repository
+This is my first Git Repository.